Sunday, 26 November 2023

 This is the northern end of the Great Sandy Strait, a lovely area between Fraser Island and the mainland.

 Big rain forecast with thunder.
-We went into Tin Can Bay marina to park near boats with taller masts (to mitigate the risk getting hit by a lightning strike).
+We went into Tin Can Bay marina to park near boats with taller masts (to mitigate the risk of getting hit by a lightning strike).

 Antidote in Tin Can Bay Marina